 When I first saw this list I was thinking to myself that’s pretty much Krav Maga right there!
 While that thought is not entirely true, but we actively teach many of these “forbidden moves” in the form of techniques as a response to attacks by criminals.
 With that being said we also put a tremendous amount of focus on safety in training and practitioners progress gradually according to their abilities.
 Additionally a legally acceptable and adequate response is thought against each threat.

-Krav Maga and MMA are not competitors in the martial arts world or in the defense industry.
+Krav Maga and MMA are not competitors in the martial arts world or in the defence industry.
 The army doesn’t teach MMA and Krav Maga schools don’t teach martial arts.
 There are no enmity between the two camps, we both learn from each other and admire each others disciplines.
-Just recently a former MMA champion and UFC Hall of Fame inductee, Bas Rutten, set up a school in Las Vegas to teach Krav Maga as he recognized it being the most effective self defense system.
+Just recently a former MMA champion and UFC Hall of Fame inductee, Bas Rutten, set up a school in Las Vegas to teach Krav Maga as he recognized it being the most effective self defence system.